GmGniap/MOHS_Scraper/README.md

 create table overall(id int auto_increment primary key, upload_date DATE DEFAULT (CURRENT_DATE), index_name varchar(255) not null, total_no float not null);
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ## Running the tests

 Explain how to run the automated tests for this system

-### Break down into end to end tests

-Explain what these tests test and why

 ```
 Give an example